davecats/gke/README.md

 # agke
-Anisotropic Generalized Kolmogorov Equations (AGKE) for
+Generalized Kolmogorov Equation (GKE) for turbulent channels and other plane geometries